Malyjak/Zuctovani/README.md

 After entering these credentials you should be successfully logged in and redirected to a dashboard page.

 ### Changing storyteller group id
-In
+Whenever you decide to migrate storyteller group (delete old one and create new).
+You should open

 ```
 application/controllers/Dashboard.php
 ```

-you can find two lines:
+as well, and change line 54 to match new id of the storyteller

 ```
 53: // Change your storyteller group id here!
 54: $is_storyteller = ($group['id'] == 2);
 ```

-Second line needs to be edited if the first group created after login in (as admin) is not the storyteller group!
 ### Changing language

 Currently only supported language is Czech!
 Sorry guys :/ English translation will be added in future releases, after major functionality is reached.